chimera-linux/cports/Packaging.md

   runs inside of the sandbox, except when bootstrapping.
 It populates the `self.wrksrc`.

+* `prepare` The source tree is prepared for use.
+This does not do anything by default for most templates.
+Its primary use is e.g. with the `cargo` build system for Rust in order to vendor dependencies so they are ready for use by the time patches are applied (and thus they can be patched with the other stuff).

 * `patch` This phase applies patches provided in `templatedir/patches` to the extracted sources by default.
 User defined override can perform arbitrary actions.